moT01/create-a-coderoad-tutorial/README.md

 Follow these instructions carefully to create your first CodeRoad tutorial.

-### Prerequisites
-- npm
-- Git
-- Github
-- VS Code
-- CodeRoad VS Code extension (Install this in VS Code)
-- [CodeRoad CLI tools](https://www.npmjs.com/package/@coderoad/cli) (Install the CodeRoad CLI tools with `npm install -g @coderoad/cli`)

 ### Create a repo
-- Go to GitHub and create a new repository for yourself named `first-tutorial`.
+- Go to GitHub and create a new repository for yourself named `first-tutorial`
 - After you click create, it takes you to the repo.
-Copy the URL for the repo, it should look like: `https://github.com/your-username/first-tutorial.git`.
+Copy the URL for the repo, it should look like: `https://github.com/your-username/first-tutorial.git`
 - Open a terminal locally and find a place to clone your repo.
-Enter `git clone https://github.com/your-username/first-tutorial.git` with the repo URL you copied in place of that URL to clone it.
+Enter `git clone https://github.com/your-username/first-tutorial.git` with the repo URL you copied in place of that URL to clone it
 - Create a `.gitignore` file in your repo and add this to it:
 ```md
 node_modules